timhuisman/css-social-media-buttons/README.md

 ## How to use ##

-Add a HTML element with the class `social-btn` and without any content:
+Add an HTML element with the class `social-btn` and without any content:

 	<a href="#" class="social-btn"></a>
 	<span class="social-btn"></span>